purepage/fetch-engines/README.md

 - `url` (`string`): URL to POST to.
 - `body` (`string | URLSearchParams | FormData`): Form data or payload to send.
 - `options?` (`PostOptions`): Optional overrides.
-  - `headers?: Record<string, string>`: Custom headers for this request.
+  - `headers?: Record<string, string>`: Custom headers for this request (use `headers["Content-Type"]` to specify the body type).
-  - `contentType?: string`: Explicit `Content-Type` header for the POST body.
   - Other `FetchOptions` like `markdown`, `fastMode`, `spaMode`.
 - **Returns:** `Promise<HTMLFetchResult>`

 Sends a POST request while preserving cookies and stealth behavior.
 Useful for login flows or form submissions that need a browser-like session.
-When passing a plain string as the body, provide `contentType` so the server interprets it correctly.
+When passing a plain string as the body, set an appropriate `Content-Type` header so the server interprets it correctly.

 ### `engine.fetchContent(url, options?)`